emanic/calico/master/reference/calicoctl/setup/etcdv2.md

 See the table below for details on the etcdv2 specific environment variables.

-> **NOTE**
->
-> If neither file nor environment variables are set, calicoctl defaults to
-> using etcdv2 with a single endpoint of http://127.0.0.1:2379.
+<div class="alert alert-info" role="alert"><b>Note</b>: If neither file nor environment variables are set, calicoctl defaults to using etcdv2 with a single endpoint of http://127.0.0.1:2379.</div>

 ## Complete list of etcdv2 connection configuration